Nootropic profile

 Vitamin B3 (niacin) is an essential vitamin and the precursor to NAD+ and NADH, two coenzymes central to cellular energy production, DNA repair, and brain function.
 It supports cognitive health through energy metabolism, neurotransmitter synthesis, and neuroprotective sirtuin activation.

-The key benefits of Vitamin B3 (Niacin) include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Vitamin B3 (Niacin) are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.